degeneratehyperbola/NEPS/README.md

 - Aimbot: aim assistance
 - Triggerbot: automatically shoot a player if in front of crosshair
 - Backtrack: abuse lag compensation to interact with opponent's previous records
-- Anti-aim: a tool to make you harder to hit, sometimes exploiting server-client desynchronization bug
+- Anti-Aim: a tool to make You harder to hit, sometimes exploiting server-client desynchronization bug
-- Chams or Chameleons: color and shade any model in a world to your liking (also can indicate backtrack and anti-aim)
+- Chams or Chameleons: color and shade any model in a world to Your liking (also can indicate backtrack and anti-aim)
 - Glow: similarly to chams creates a glowing halo around models
 - ESP or Extra Sensory Perception: reveal critical info about players
-- Visuals: modify visual aspects of the game to your liking
+- Visuals: modify visual aspects of the game to Your liking
 - Skin Changer: equip any in-game weapon/player skin
-- Sound: modulate any sound individually
+- Sound: modulate any sound individually, or add custom kill, death and hit sounds
 - Griefing: toolset for trolling/griefing players
 - Exploits: abuse miscellaneous bugs of the game
 - Movement: movement enhancement
 - Misc: miscellaneous features that didn't get categorized, try them out among others!
 - Style: customize the look of NEPS main menu
 - Config: save and load configurations for every feature
+- Color Palette: hold Your accent colors for configuring visual features
+- Config Drag&Drop: You can drag'n'drop some individual items as well!
+Like colors, aimbot weapon settings, anti-aim conditionals, and ESP.

 <sup>psst... right click to bring up the context menu</sup>